Yellapugirish/customer-support-n8n-agent/README.md

 This pattern follows a modular, agent-based RAG design that’s easy to extend (additional tools, channels, or constraints).

+Detailed build notes and the workflow export are available privately for interview or collaboration.
+For a private walkthrough or the exact node configuration/export, contact me.

 ---

 ## Setup (what you need and why)